aplteam/MarkAPL/Docs/MarkAPL.md

 1. Lists can be nested.

-1. The number of leading white-space characters between the left margin and the list marker (in case of a list item itself) or content (in case of a sub-paragraph or a code block) defines the level of nesting.
+1. The number of leading space characters between the left margin and the list marker (in case of a list item itself) or content
+   (in case of a sub-paragraph or a code block) defines the level of nesting.

-   That means that any content that is supposed to belong to a particular list item must be indented by the number of white-space characters to the left and to the right of the list marker plus the characters for the list marker itself: one for bulleted lists and at least two for numbered lists.
+   That means that any content that is supposed to belong to a particular list item must be indented by the number of space characters to the left and to the right of the list marker plus the characters for the list marker itself: one for bulleted lists and at least two for numbered lists.

 1. Between a list marker and the content there might be any number of white space characters.